ZariaIm/ECE4132Project/README.md

 Meeting #3: Wednesday 4pm
 - Need to find the Trise, Tpeak, Tsettle and %OS parameters in order to identify wn and damping ratio

+Notes: 17/9 4am
+in my file the parameters for the model I've calculated using matlab = min-val, max-val, peaks (both min and max and their times), steady state value, overshoot, peak time, settle time, rise time. from these I picked some damp and natural frequency (wn) values that i was testing.
+I've commited them to github. due to some difficulties with almost like different cases of action (my test results for each case is recorded in git as well) I tested each one at least 10 times